 A criminal charge in youth, such as shoplifting, property destruction, or marijuana possession, can derail even the most promising future.
 Ensure that your son or daughter’s rights will be aggressively protected by a skilled and respected attorney with a record of obtaining favorable case outcomes, like Philadelphia juvenile crimes attorney Lloyd Long.

-At The Law Office of Lloyd Long, our legal team handles cases throughout Philadelphia, including neighborhoods in Center City, South Philadelphia, West Philadelphia, and North Philadelphia.
-If your son, daughter, grandchild, or younger sibling was arrested in Philadelphia, call us immediately at (215) 525-6818 for a free legal consultation about how we can help.
+At the Law Office of Lloyd Long, our legal team handles cases throughout Philadelphia, including neighborhoods in Center City, South Philadelphia, West Philadelphia, and North Philadelphia.
+If your son, daughter, grandchild, or younger sibling was arrested in Philadelphia, call for a free legal consultation – 215-525-6818.